-drawing Figure 14: Schematic of the content of a frame obtained with TEL.ROT.OFFANGLE = TEL.CHOP.POSANG = \emptyset and SEQ.CHOPNOD.DIR = PARALLEL (top) and SEQ.CHOPNOD.DIR=PERPENDICULAR (bottom).
+Figure frame obtained 14: Schematic drawing of the content with TEL.ROT.OFFANGLE = TEL.CHOP.POSANG = 0 and SEQ.CHOPNOD.DIR = PARALLEL (top) and SEQ.CHOPNOD.DIR=PERPENDICULAR (bottom).
 In the individual nodding positions, the positive beams correspond to the chopper position A and the negative beams to the chopper position B. Note that the default pointing position of the telescope corresponds to the center of the detector.
 Within the accuracy of the telescope pointing, this location matches the nodding position A, chopper position A if SEQ.CHOPNOD.DIR = PARALLEL.